WebOrigami/docs/src/content/pattern/copy.md

 ## Setting tree values

-Let's extend our AsyncDictionary interface with an optional method `set(key, value)`.
+Let's extend our AsyncTree interface with an optional method `set(key, value)`.
 This updates the tree so that getting the corresponding `key` will now return the new `value`.
 We can supporting deleting a key/value from the tree by declaring that, if `value` is undefined, the key and its corresponding value will be removed from the tree.

 This is straightforward for our object-based tree: